NehalSinghal/beautifulmindmaps/index.md

 ![bmmc](bmmc.jpg)

-## Why Mind Maps cannot be copied?
+## Why copying Mind Maps is a bad idea!

 1. **Non transferability of experience.** Because copied mind maps are not beautiful.
 2. **Necessity of experiment.** Because evolution of understanding, hence that of mind map is unpredictable.